Jonathan Kanter: Tenure

 As assistant attorney general, Kanter has collaborated with FTC Chair Lina Khan on efforts to reform federal merger guidelines.
 This has been described as a signal that both agencies are set to intensify their scrutiny of large mergers.

 According to The National Law Journal, Kanter has largely chosen DOJ and other government officials for staffing positions at the Antitrust Division, which differs from his predecessors, who primarily chose former BigLaw attorneys for these roles.
 To assist the DOJ as it scrutinizes anti-competitive behavior in digital markets, Kanter has announced that the division will hire more data analysts and other technology experts.

 Under Kanter, the DOJ successfully got its first conviction in a criminal monopoly case in over four decades.
 As assistant attorney general, Kanter presided over the DOJ's first-ever victory in a case over criminal enforcement of labor antitrust violations.

-Interlocking directorates
+In 2024, the DOJ Antitrust Division began scrutinizing the artificial intelligence (AI) market over monopolization concerns.
+In a 2024 interview, Kanter warned companies to avoid engaging in anti-competitive algorithmic pricing.

+In December 2024, Kanter announced that he would resign as Assistant Attorney General effective Friday, December 20, 2024.
+He was succeeding in an acting capacity by Principal Deputy Attorney General Doha Mekki.

+Notable cases

+Following a DOJ antitrust suit, JetBlue's attempted acquisition of Spirit Airlines was terminated in October 2023.
+The New York Times described Kanter as "the trustbuster who has Apple and Google in his sights" in 2024.

+Kanter led the DOJ Antitrust Division during the U.S. v.
+Google trial over Google's search engine practices, with judge Amit Mehta ultimately siding with the DOJ in declaring Google a monopoly.
+During his time as head of the DOJ Antitrust Division, the DOJ launched a second antitrust lawsuit against Google in 2023, with the suit targeting the company's adtech practices.
+The DOJ launched an antitrust suit against Apple Inc. in 2024 that accused the company of engaging in anti-competitive practices to deter consumers from switching to other devices.

+In May 2024, the DOJ filed an antitrust lawsuit against Ticketmaster parent company Live Nation Entertainment.
+Upon filing the lawsuit, Kanter stated that "Live music should not be available only to those who can afford to pay the Ticketmaster tax".
+In August 2024, the DOJ launched an antitrust suit against RealPage, accusing the company of engaging in an unlawful pricing scheme that hiked rental prices.